 Every transmission from master side (device) must be acknowledged from client side (server) to verify successful data transmission.
-In case client fails to receive acknowledgment after predefined response time (see Ethernet communication) it will retry to send it in next time interval.
-This repeating of sending data will last until master responses to send data.
+In case client fails to receive acknowledgment after predefined response time (see Ethernet communication on page 63) it will retry to send it in next time interval.
+This repeating of sending data will last until master responses to sent data.
 After that, client will send all available data from the moment it lost response from the master.

 It is possible for POLL and PUSH communication mode to be active at the same time.
-Both communication modes can be handled at the same time if POLL communication is made over COM2 or over Ethernet module through port reserved for communication over MODBUS communication protocol (see chapter Local port).
+Both communication modes can be handled at the same time if POLL communication is made over COM2 or over Ethernet module through port reserved for communication over MODBUS communication protocol (port 502 see chapter Ethernet communication on page 63).